biostars/bootcamp-central/web/archives/2020/info.md

 * [R Markdown - Code Chunks](https://rmarkdown.rstudio.com/lesson-3.html)
 * [R Markdown - Markdown Basics](https://rmarkdown.rstudio.com/lesson-8.html)

-These cheats sheets go into way more depth than you will need for the bootcamp, but they are a handy reference.
+These cheat sheets go into way more depth than you will need for the bootcamp, but they are a handy reference.

 * [R Markdown Cheat Sheet (PDF)](https://rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf)